 Lazenby wore a Sinclair suit for his casting – it worked.

 In 1971, Sean Connery was coaxed into returning to the role of 007 for another EON production, “Diamonds Are Forever”, which also saw the return of his tailor, Anthony Sinclair.
-The film was a success, reversing the fortunes of the Bond franchise, but the suits produced by Sinclair were to be the last he ever made for Connery … or James Bond.
+The film was a success, reversing the fortunes of the Bond franchise, but the suits produced by Sinclair were to be the last he ever made for Connery as James Bond.

 Connery’s successor, Roger Moore, was to employ the services of Cyril Castle who had produced the tailoring for Moore’s television appearances as Simon Templar in “The Saint” and Brett Sinclair in “The Persuaders”.
 James Bond didn’t have to travel far to visit his new tailor – Sinclair’s address was no.29 Conduit Street, and Castle’s premises were located opposite at no.42.